top of page

 THE HOME OF SHINY VINYL

-An Ebay member since 1999, I have been selling vinyl for 16 years and have collected vinyl for 56 years - buy with confidence from my two stores at the links below.
+An Ebay member since 1999, a Discogs member since 2006, I have been selling vinyl for 17 years and have collected vinyl for 58 years - buy with confidence from my two stores at the links below.

-You will find over 30,000 records to browse (including CD's and even cassettes!), and also (at Ebay only) music related items such as posters, magazines, fridge magnets, patches, coasters, keyrings and lots more!
+You will find over 31,000 records to browse (including CD's and even cassettes!), and also (at Ebay only) music related items such as posters, books, magazines, back stage passes, concert programmes, sheet music, fridge magnets, patches, coasters, keyrings and lots more!

 About 2,000 items in my Ebay store, lots of vinyl plus music related gift items such as vintage magazines, fridge magnets, coasters, keyrings, patches, posters etc.